When repairs are needed

 - EPDM – Ethylene Propylene Diene Terpolymer can last up to 35 years.

-- PVC – Polyvinyl Chloride has a life expectancy for as long as 30 years.
+- PVC – Polyvinyl Chloride has a life expectancy of as long as 30 years.

 - Metal roofing life expectancy is 45 years.